Era-cell/Codes_with_forces/GRAPH/README.md

 ## Euler's path

-- Hierholzer's thorem = Go to as depth as possible using DFS
+- Hierholzer's thorem = Go to as depth as possible using DFS, also all vertices have even degree.

 ## Number of regions in a planar graph